jonathandfitzgerald/jonathandfitzgerald.github.io/cv.md

 Stevens Institute of Technology, _Spring 2011_

 ## Selected Presentations

+**Paper: “To See & Be Seen: Margaret Fuller and the ‘Pauper Establishments’”**, American Studies Association 2017 Annual Meeting, Chicago, IL, _November 2017_

 **Work-in-Progress: "The Continuous Line: Visualizing the History of American Literary Journalism"**, The Twelfth International Conference for Literary Journalism Studies, Halifax, Nova Scotia, _May 2017_